Kudo/react-native-v8/README.md

 $ yarn add v8-android-jit
 ```

-2. Modify the gradle dependency to use `v8-android-jit`
+2. Modify the gradle dependency to use `v8-android-jit` or other variants

 ```diff
 --- a/android/build.gradle